 - Wash your hands regularly – this is a tried and true practice.

 - Use Antibacterial Wipes when handling shared equipment and surfaces.

 - Avoid touching your eyes, nose, or mouth, with your hands – one touch with a germ-carrying finger is all it takes!

 - Avoid sick people particularly if they are coughing and sneezing and disinfect any shared surface you are both touching.

 - Eat plenty of fruit and vegetables, exercise regularly, stay well hydrated, don’t smoke, and try to get at least 7hrs of sleep each night – all of these are strong immune system boosters!

-WOW Wipes disinfectant wipes have been laboratory tested to kill 99.99% of germs within 2 minutes (E. coli and Staph/MRSA).
+WOW Wipes disinfectant wipes have been laboratory tested to kill bacteria and germs within 2 minutes (E. coli and Staph/MRSA).
 Visit is our store to find our more.
 LINK TO STORE.